-As policymakers consider whether and how to open school buildings for in-person instruction or shift to remote learning, they are forced to balance fears about COVID risk with the potential for steep and inequitable learning loss for school-age children (Dorn et al., 2020).
+As policymakers consider whether and how to open school buildings for in-person instruction or shift to remote learning, they are forced to balance fears about COVID risk with the potential for severe learning loss for school-age children (Dorn et al., 2020).
 There is a growing concern that remote schooling is not working well for students in general, and in particular for students who have been traditionally underserved by the public school system: Black, Latino, and low-income students, as well as students with disabilities (Agostinelli et al., 2020; Dorn et al., 2020).
-These concerns are beginning to be borne out in the literature; a recent study in Dallas public schools suggests that there is widespread learning loss associated with the COVID pandemic.
-Evidence of learning loss is apparent across the country and in other countries where schools closed (Donaldson, 2020; Kuhfeld, Soland, Tarasawa, Johnson, Ruzek, & Liu, 2020a).
+These concerns are beginning to be borne out in the literature: Evidence of learning loss is apparent across the country and in other countries where schools closed (Donaldson, 2020; Kuhfeld, Soland, Tarasawa, Johnson, Ruzek, & Liu, 2020a).
 There are also concerns about the impact of school closures on the economy as parents-and women in particular-are forced to reduce work hours to provide childcare and support remote learning (Green et al., 2020; Miller, 2020).